Reconstructing nodal pressures in water distribution systems with graph neural networks

 The energy loss of the fluid flowing through a pipe according to the H--W formula is

 as per \citet{Rossman2000}.
-Head loss $H'$, pipe diameter $d$ and pipe length $L$ are in feet and the volumetric flow rate $Q$ is in cubic feet per second. $C$ is the Hazen--Williams roughness coefficient that is the attribute of the pipe and is defined empirically.
+Pipe diameter $d$ and pipe length $l$ are in feet and the volumetric flow rate $Q$ is in cubic feet per second. $H'$ is in foot water column and called head loss. $C$ is the Hazen--Williams roughness coefficient that is the attribute of the pipe and is defined empirically.
 In practice, this $C$ coefficient is known for specific pipe materials while they are new.
 The value in case of an aged pipe is only a crude guess as the roughness coefficient is influenced by a high number of external factors that cannot be measured.
 Still, if the $C$ coefficient is known, the weight referring to how well the information (pressure) propagates in the water network can be derived from Eq.~\ref{eq:hazen-williams} as

 This quantity is normalized by its maximum value calculated over the entire topology to avoid numerical problems if an extremely short or long pipe is presented in the WDS.
 A more precise weighting metric can be defined from Eq.~\ref{eq:hydraulic_loss_2} in cases, where the flow coefficient $\lambda$ is tractable for all the pipes.